sonnyp/JSON8/README.md

 # Motivations

 Even though JSON is inspired by JavaScript, JavaScript lacks some basic features to work efficiently and safely with JSON.

-Plus there are traps to be aware of.
+Plus there are some pitfalls to be aware of.
 Examples of the common ones:

 ```javascript
 JSON.stringify(undefined)        // undefined